 Photographer: Unknown / www.yankodesign.com

 When the cabin is submerged, the speed is reduced to three to five knots so that the passengers have a clear and unobstructed view of the surroundings.
 In subsurface floating mode, this hybrid submarine can travel a distance between 30 and 80 nautical miles.
-This mode is a situation in which the float, in a controlled and purposeful way, takes the main part of the cabin or passenger room under the water surface; But it does not completely submerge and usually maintains its connection with the open air.
+This mode is a situation in which the float, in a corolled and purposeful way, takes the main part of the cabin or passenger room under the water surface; But it does not completely submerge and usually maiains its connection with the open air.

-platopus; Environmentally friendly
+platopus; Environmeally friendly

 Platypus Craft is not just a multi-purpose pleasure craft, but inspired by the amphibian mammal Platypus, it is a completely zero-emissions product.
-The use of electric motors completely eliminates the common problems of motor boats, such as fuel leakage and contaminated water in the motor, and causes minimal damage to the marine ecosystem.
+The use of electric motors completely eliminates the common problems of motor boats, such as fuel leakage and coaminated water in the motor, and causes minimal damage to the marine ecosystem.

 What do you think about this new way of underwater surfing?
 Share your opinion with us and other Kajaro readers.